nginx/unit-docs/source/news/2024/unit-1.33.0-released.rst

     *) Change: default listen(2) backlog on Linux now defaults to Kernel default.

+    *) Bugfix: fix a crash when interrupting a download via a proxy.

     *) Bugfix: don't create the $runstatedir directory which triggered an Alpine packaging error.